victordujardin/Times-Series-Analysis/README.md

 # Times-Series-Analysis
-This project aims to analyse the stock returns of Dell incorportation using differents time series models.
+This project aims to analyze the stock returns of Dell Incorporation using different time series models.